International students at the University of Adelaide are required to pay annual tuition fees for their respective program of study.

 For more information concerning outstanding debts for international students, refer to our Outstanding Debts page

 The Department of Home Affairs (DHA) requires all international students on student visas and their families (on 'dependant' visas) to pay for health insurance during their stay in Australia.

 This insurance is called OSHC.
 This applies to all fee-paying international students, international higher degree by research and coursework students who have scholarships, as well as international student exchange students.
 For detailed information, refer to Medical Services & OSHC under International Student Support Services.

-In the 'Response to Offer of Admission' that international students receive, there is an option to include payment for OSHC.
+In the Offer of Admission that international student receive, there is an option to include payment for OSHC.
 Choosing this option provides visa length cover as required by DHA outlined in your Offer of Admission.